 An object, then, accepts requests addressed to it through its (public) request channels, and it may issue requests to other objects it is acquainted with via their request channels.
 All replies, however, are communicated along private channels that are temporarily established by clients of requests.
 When an object accepts a request, it implicitly guarantees to (eventually) send a reply (of the correct type) to the client.
 This reply may be delivered by a third party to which the reply address has been forwarded.
-Furthermore, the object may vary the requests accepted over time by selectively listening only to certain request channels.
-When an object is ready to accept a message addressed to one of its request channels, we say that the request is enabled, and that the corresponding service is available.
+Furthermore, the object may vary the requests accepted over time by selectively listening only to certain request channels, we say that the request is enabled, and that the corresponding service is available.
 We assume that the complete set of public request channels is finite and fixed in advance for any object.